 If you want to do more than relax on a quiet beach or dive, Bonaire has a lot of activities which make the most of its natural attributes.
 All the “activities” on Bonaire are organised in a very informal Caribbean way.
 You can enjoy them at your own pace.
 There are no long queues or crowds on Bonaire, in or out of the water.
 The relaxed atmosphere and absence of an “audience” might encourage you to try new adventures.

-We have visited and personally selected our accommodation on Bonaire.
+We are regular visitors to the island and have personally selected the accommodation we offer on Bonaire.
 We offer accommodation all along the south west coast a few metres from the Caribbean Sea.
 Our holidays are designed for “independently minded” people and we offer small resorts and hotels with character and personal service.
-The accommodation on Bonaire is ideal, hotel rooms, apartments, studios and bungalows.
+The accommodation on Bonaire includes hotel rooms, apartments, studios and bungalows.
 There is a range of board options available at hotels and resorts, while apartments and studios give you the freedom to self-cater, if you wish.
 Usually there will be restaurants nearby, should self-catering lose its appeal.
 Some of our accommodation is on small resorts with amenities like swimming pools, dive centres and a restaurant (or two) on site.
 These are small resorts, nothing like the large European holiday resorts.

 In 1979 the islanders voted in a referendum to protect their environment and resist development.
 Bonaire is one of the Caribbean’s least tourist-developed islands.
 There are no high-rise buildings, no chain hotels, no theme parks and no mass tourism.
 Only 5% of Bonaire’s land area is developed.
 Bonaire set aside nearly 25% of the land, mainly in the Washington Slagbaai National Park, for conservation purposes.
 The entire island of Klein Bonaire, close to the west coast, is a nature reserve.
 Being “undeveloped” means that visitors who want to explore and enjoy Bonaire’s natural world can do so in peace and quiet.